UglyToad/PdfPig/README.md

 Letter position is measured in PDF coordinates where the origin is the lower left corner of the page.
 Therefore a higher Y value means closer to the top of the page.

-### Annotations (0.0.5)
+### Annotations

-Early support for retrieving annotations on each page is provided using the method:
+Retrieving annotations on each page is provided using the method:

-    page.ExperimentalAccess.GetAnnotations()
+    page.GetAnnotations()

 This call is not cached and the document must not have been disposed prior to use.
-The annotations API may change in future.

-### Bookmarks (0.0.10)
+### Bookmarks

 The bookmarks (outlines) of a document may be retrieved at the document level: